 Overdale Junior School has a specific SEND Policy.
-All our staff have access to this policy and key staff members are also aware of the LSCPB Procedures27 online.
+All our staff have access to this policy and key staff members are also aware of the LSCPB Procedures online32 and NSPCC advice on protecting children with SEN, and deaf/disabled children and young people33.
 As best practice our school will ensure we: